ynixon/telegram-message-ticker/README.md

    - `CHANNEL_LIST_FILE`: Path to the JSON file containing channels (default is "channels.json").
    - `MESSAGE_AGE_LIMIT`: Maximum age of messages in hours (default is 2).
    - `DEFAULT_LANGUAGE`: The default language for the interface (e.g., "en" or "he").
+   - `SECRET_KEY`: The key used for securely signing the Flask session cookies.

 2. **Command-Line Arguments:**
    You can also provide arguments while running the script: